-The blower draws air and pushes it over the AC coils where it is cooled.
+BLOWER The blower draws air from the return air ducts and pushes it over the AC coils where it is cooled.
+The air is then pushed through the distribution ducts into the rooms.
 The blower was tested and was functioning as intended.